EduardoSantanaSeverino/AspnetBoilerPlateDemos/docs/videos/101_Introduction_Frontend.md

 ---

-# Why do we need NSwag?... brief about JavaScript application
+# Why do we need NSwag? in JavaScript

 ![bg 90%](why_do_we_need_nswag_1.png)